phillip-vyg/magnetic-buttons/README.md

 # magnetic-buttons
-quick, simple native JS script that makes buttons gravitate towards the cursor
+quick, simple native JS script with GSAP that makes buttons gravitate towards the cursor.